TV Meteorologist

 Hi, Conner.
 Here is a link to information about hurricane names, including a link to retired names.
 If a storm has a high impact the World Meteorological Organization will remove a name from a list. https://www.nhc.noaa.gov/aboutnames.shtml

-Asked by Leon about 7 years ago
+Asked by BOB about 6 years ago

 What exactly is fog?